 The unreality of input–output modelling is well understood, so more sophisticated general equilibrium modelling is the standard approach for addressing long-run ‘what if’ questions about policy.
 The SA paper rejects general equilibrium modelling on the grounds that ‘no capacity constraints are anticipated in the labour market’.
 That is, it assumes that there will be a pool of unemployed in Australia for the next 40 years who, but for the opportunity, have the aptitude to become highly skilled engineers and trades persons.
 Indeed, as there are no ‘ramp up’ costs in the model, it assumes all these skills and resources already exist—in obvious contrast to the findings of the RAND study.

 If the economy really was as static and unresponsive as assumed in input–output modelling, we could never have absorbed the resource boom.
 Nor would we ever have recovered from the removal of tariffs on cars, footwear and clothing.
 But we did, and the economy responded with new jobs in new areas.
 More importantly, consumers came to enjoy cheaper prices.
 There’s a lesson here about buying submarines.
 The economic argument for mandating local construction is ultimately no different to the neo-mercantilist arguments which sought to hold back productivity-boosting reforms of the 1980s and 90s.
 Then as now, the focus should be on the overall benefits rather than those concentrated in the hands of a few.

+Henry Ergas is a senior economic adviser, Deloitte Access Economics, and professor of Infrastructure Economics, University of Wollongong.
 Mark Thomson is senior analyst for defence economics at ASPI.
-Image courtesy of Wikimedia Commons.
+Image courtesy of Flickr user sea turtle.